 Inspection stations are required to open service request tickets for all audit failures.
 Field investigators continue to monitor the cable and connector conditions for all stations and issue station violations if the stations are unresponsive to repair requirements.

 No workstations were manually shut down as a result of the equipment audit failures.
-Eight workstations were automatically locked out from performing inspections by the workstation software prior to the audits, preventing improper inspections from occurring.
+Ten workstations were automatically locked out from performing inspections by the workstation software prior to the audits, preventing inspections from occurring with defective equipment.